How much does an international move cost?

 Shipping Methods: Air vs. Sea Freight

-Air Freights vs Ocean Freight From ports and ships to door-to-door, shipping has never been easier.
+Air Freights vs. Ocean Freight from ports and ships to door-to-door, shipping has never been easier.

 Most sea freight is arranged as a balance between the cost and capacity, though there are still times when air freight is more appropriate.